Skip to main content

 • gameplay

-• “Lost Rift is a genre-blending survival shooter from People Can Fly that tries to fuse the slow-burn satisfaction of crafting and base-building with the tension and unpredictability of extraction-based gameplay.”
+• “Lost Rift is a genre-blending survival shooter that fuses the slow-burn satisfaction of crafting and base-building with the tension and unpredictability of extraction-based gameplay.”

 • “The gameplay loop is compelling and offers a unique experience that works beautifully for both solo players and teams.”

-• “There is no meditative gameplay; endure the imbalance of damage and armor, as if it were some kind of Arma.
+• “There is no meditative gameplay; you have to endure the imbalance of damage and armor, as if it were some kind of Arma.
 Hunting and stealth are absent as mechanics.”

-• “The biggest downside currently for me is the base building aspect: there is only one material type which gets turned into Swiss cheese by any PvE raid party with a shotgun.
-On top of that, the building mechanics aren't very fluid, being gridlocked and lacking free placement, causing some interesting bases to say the least.”
+• “The biggest downside currently for me is the base building aspect, as there is only one material type which gets destroyed quickly by any PvE raid party with a shotgun.
+On top of that, the building mechanics aren't very fluid since there is no free placement and everything is gridlocked, causing some interesting bases to say the least.”

 • graphics